pminina01/lama-interpreter/README.md

 Lambda is imperative interpreted programming C++ like language.
 Extension of the Lambda programming language id `.mini`.

 A Lambda program is a sequence of definitions.
 It may also contain comments and preprocessor directives.
-It must have a function `main` of type `int` that takes no arguments.
+It may have a function `main` of type `int` that takes no arguments.
 It may or may not have a `return` statement.

 ```cpp
     int main () {